Retirement Accounts and Qualified Domestic Relations Orders – QDROs

 Federal law imposes a 10 percent penalty on early withdrawals from retirement plans prior to age 59 1/2, allowing for certain exceptions.
-One such exception is withdrawals made pursuant to divorce.
+One such exception is withdrawals made pursuant to a divorce.

-You won't have to pay this early withdrawal penalty on money transferred to your ex-spouse under a QDRO.
+You won't have to pay this early-withdrawal penalty on money transferred to your ex-spouse under a QDRO.
 A QDRO protects you from unfairly having to pay taxes and penalties on that retirement money on behalf of your spouse.

 A QDRO can not only divert a portion of benefits to the alternate payee while the participant is alive, but it can also pay survivor benefits when the participant dies.